 This looks different for everybody.

 You may feel like shit at your irrationality.You may cry.You may crave carbs.You may want to curl up in a ball and sleep all day.It’s your life, and you have the right to do anything that you want while living it.
-Keeping others out of this process, though, is good policy.
+Keeping others out of your cycle process, though, is good policy.
 This is internal growth, so focus inward and experience your feelings on your own terms, with integrity.

 There will be a time when you start feeling better.
-Historically, it’s been human habit to continue low-frequency behavior—even when we really feel better—because we were waiting for something external to change our mood.
+Historically, it’s been a human habit to continue low-frequency behavior—even when we really feel better—because we were waiting for something external to change our mood.

 But now that you know that creation starts with your thoughts, you will want to feel as good as possible, as soon as possible, to invite evidence of good things back into your life.
 Your thoughts will determine which route you will take.